 - Speak with witnesses: If there were any witnesses nearby, make sure you talk to them about what they saw.
 Collect their full names, contact information and brief summaries of their statements.
 The office on the scene will collect this information as well, but it’s always best to have your own information for your records as well.

 - Contact an attorney: After everything at the scene of the crash has been taken care of, it’s time to discuss your options with your attorney.
-An experienced attorney will break down the situation for you and inform you of your rights.
+An experienced injury firm in Birmingham will break down the situation for you and inform you of your rights.
 Your lawyer can help you file a claim with your insurance company, negotiate settlement terms if necessary, and take legal action if need be.
 Seeking legal help is absolutely crucial, especially if you’ve sustained a serious injury.
 With a trusted attorney on your case, you can rest easy knowing your situation is safely taken care of and you can focus on healing while your attorney handles the rest.

 Contact Hare, Wynn, Newell & Newton, LLP today to discuss your motorcycle accident with our attorneys.